jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 }
 ```

-The tables are the same, except the junction table and updated foreign keys.
+The tables are the same, except for the junction table and updated foreign keys.

 ```sql
 create table SomeParents